cosmo-ray/yirl/modules/small-anim/Readme.md

 ![til](./demo.gif)

-Bote that the module handle condition, so in this case, you can change the guy armor, by adjusting 'armor-lvl' in code.
+*Note that the module handle condition, so in this case, you can change the guy armor, by adjusting 'armor-lvl' in code.*